npivalica/adopt-a-cat/README.md

 # adopt-a-cat
-Very first school project for purposes of Web design course HTML
+Very first school project for purposes of Web design course showcasing knowledge of HTML and CSS
-CSS